 Solution: Varicose veins and spider veins tend to diminish within three or four months after giving birth.
 You can minimize their circulatory affects by walking and exercising regularly (to help increase blood flow to the heart).

 If varicose veins linger long after you’ve given birth or continue to be a source of discomfort, talk to a professional about having your vein issues evaluated and treated in order to permanently eliminate your damaged or abnormal veins.

 Just when you think you’ve seen the last of your teenage acne breakouts, you now have to face pimples, blackheads, and whiteheads during pregnancy.

 With sebum production at an all-time high, your pores may quickly become clogged with the oils, bacteria, and dead skin cells.
 You may see acne on your face, neck, breasts, hairline, and even your butt.

 Solution: Clean your face with a mild, oil-free, scent-free cleanser twice daily (once in the morning and again at night).
 Don’t over wash your skin, as your skin may feel extra sensitive during pregnancy and you may make your skin more prone to breakouts.

 If you suffer from pitting and scaring due to pregnancy acne flare-ups, talk to a dermatologist about laser treatment to fade and minimize scars.

 Love Your Baby and Your Skin

 Fortunately, most of the above conditions will fade after you’ve delivered your child, so you don’t have to worry about your skin in addition to caring for your new baby.
-However, if any of the effects bother you or continue to persist longer after your pregnancy, don’t hesitate to talk to a professional about laser genesis skin treatments.
+However, if any of the effects bother you or continue to persist longer after your pregnancy, don’t hesitate to contact the Sheen Vein Institute in St. Louis to find solutions on how you can keep your skin looking young and healthy post-pregnancy about laser genesis skin treatments.